 To avoid cavities, it’s best to not indulge your sweet tooth too much, and if you do, ensure you clean your teeth immediately after eating.

 Many women experience morning sickness during pregnancy.
 For some, it may be merely the unpleasant feeling of nausea throughout the day.
 For others, morning sickness is far more severe, and they may find themselves throwing up on a regular basis.

 The acid that rises from the stomach and passes by the teeth during this process is damaging to the teeth, and can erode enamel.
 Again, if you are throwing up due to morning sickness, rinse your mouth with water immediately, and if possible, clean your teeth as soon as possible.

 Pregnancy can be a very tiring time.
 While your body is working hard to grow a child, it can feel like a struggle to do the simplest of daily tasks, including brushing and flossing.
 Some women may brush less often, and thus teeth and gum health may deteriorate.

 It’s important to continue good dental hygiene habits during pregnancy, so if you are too tired, prioritise cleaning your teeth and leave some other task aside instead.

-Beachside clinic are here to assist you in maintaining good dental health throughout your pregnancy and beyond.
-If you notice changes to your teeth or gums, or have any concerns, it’s worth coming in to our clinic for a consult.
-Also, consider scheduling in your next dental checkup before baby is born.
+Beachside Clinic are here to assist you in maintaining good dental health throughout your pregnancy and beyond.
+If you notice changes to your teeth or gums, or have any concerns, it’s worth coming in to our clinic and seeing your local dentist for a consult.
+Also, consider scheduling in your next dental checkup before your baby is born.
 It will be much easier to attend your appointment when you’re not yet meeting the demands of a newborn!
 (We’re more than happy to see you after though.)